KillerFrog11/KillerFrog11/README.md

 - 👋 Hi, I’m @KillerFrog11
 - 👀 I'm a Software Engineer & Budding game developer.
-- 🌱 I’m primarily learning C#, SQL, HTML+CSS, JS and Python.
+- 🌱 I’m primarily learning/using C#, SQL, HTML+CSS, Lua, JS and Python.

 <!---
 KillerFrog11/KillerFrog11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.